 For more information

-Additional information of CEAA processes and projects is available on the CEAA Registry.
+Additional information regarding CEAA processes and project reviews is available on the CEAA Registry.